Providing Compassionate, Personalized Legal Representation

 As with other types of personal injury claims, there are legal deadlines when it comes to filing a wrongful death lawsuit.
 In most cases, you have only two years from the date of death to file a wrongful death lawsuit.
 Failure to file within the statute of limitations means the court could dismiss your case entirely, and your family will be barred from any type of financial recovery.

 Don’t assume because the deadline is two years that you have plenty of time.
 The longer your attorney has to gather evidence, the better.
 You want to preserve evidence right away and have your attorney speak with witnesses to confirm their testimony.
-If you wait a year, some evidence may have disappeared, witnesses won’t remember all the details or may be unlocatable, etc.
+If you wait a year, some evidence may have disappeared, witnesses won’t remember all the details or may be difficult to locate, etc.

 Some people may be concerned about the impression it gives by contacting an attorney shortly after a loved one’s death.
 There’s no better time to contact us than right after your family member passes away.
 We will be there every step of the way and guide you along through the legal process.
-You only need to concentrate on your family and to grieve, we will take care of the rest.
+You only need to concentrate on your family and to grieve, our experienced wrongful death lawyers in Los Angeles will take care of the rest.

-Request a Free Consultation Today with a Wrongful Death Attorney in Los Angeles
+Request a Free Consultation Today with a Los Angeles Wrongful Death Attorney

 For over a decade, Saeedian Law Group has been providing compassionate, one-on-one legal representation for the surviving family members and loved ones of those wrongfully killed by the negligence of others.
 We handle all types of wrongful death claims, including those involving car accidents, motorcycle accidents, truck and bus accidents, defective products, dangerous premises, dog bites, and more.